mindnektar/apollo-augmented-hooks/README.md

 #### - modifiers

 `modifiers` serves as a helper to make cache updates after a mutation as pain-free as possible.
-See [this guide on caching](CACHING.md) for a more detailed explanation.
-It accepts an array of modifier objects with the following properties:
+It accepts an array of modifiers, and each modifier is either an object supporting the following options or a function returning such an object.
+See [this guide on caching](CACHING.md) for a more detailed explanation and plenty of examples.

 ##### cacheObject